seanf316/P1-Vanguard/README.md

 ## Testing

 ### W3 Validators
-The W3C Markup Validator and W3C CSS Validator Services were used to validate project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate the code used in the project to ensure there were no syntax errors.
     <details><summary>W3C Markup Validator</summary>
     <img src="./assets/readme/w3-validator-html.PNG" alt="W3C Markup Validator Results">
     </details>